 Hiccups are nothing but muscle spasms in your baby’s diaphragm.
 A full stomach, eating too quickly and swallowing large volumes of air, or a sudden change in temperature can trigger hiccups, but there can be many other factors that trigger hiccups in babies.
 Scientists, however, think hiccups are a good thing.

 - One theory is that hiccups are a species survival mechanism.
 While infants suckle milk, they swallow large volumes of air.
 To remove the excess air, they “burp” and hiccup.
-Hiccuping suckling infants can consume more milk and, hence, have better health.6
+Hiccuping suckling infants can consume more milk

 - Another theory suggests that hiccups are an inbuilt strengthening exercise for respiratory muscles in the first month after birth.7